nlaha/EquinoxDialogue/README.md

 ## Keybinds

-Limited copy/paste support is available through: CTRL-C CTRL-V
+Limited copy/paste support is available through: `CTRL-C CTRL-V`

-Delete nodes or connections with: DEL
+Delete nodes or connections with: `DEL`

+Select multiple nodes by holding `SHIFT` and dragging with the left mouse button

 # Roadmap
 - Support for metadata conditionals (if quest completed -> unlocks dialogue subtree)